-Generally, in discrimination cases, the local court of the defendant (i.e. the person accused of discrimination) is competent at first instance.
-Once all ordinary appeals have been exhausted, the Constitutional Court may be approached with an individual constitutional complaint (http://www.usoud.cz/).
+In discrimination cases, the district court of the defendant (i.e. the person accused of discrimination) generally has jurisdiction at first instance.
+Once all ordinary appeals have been exhausted, the Constitutional Court may be approached with an individual constitutional complaint.

 Joštova 8, 660 83 Brno 2

 The Constitutional Court is the judicial body for the protection of constitutionality.
 Its status and competences are enshrined in the Constitution of the Czech Republic.
 The Constitutional Court does not form part of the general court system.
 Its main task is to protect constitutionality and the fundamental rights and freedoms laid down in the Constitution, the Charter of Fundamental Rights and Freedoms and other constitutional laws of the Czech Republic, and to guarantee that State power is exercised in a constitutional manner.